 Teens learn how nonprofits build relationships in the community and work with partners to provide resources to those most in need.
 They learn about the components of program planning and the importance of adhering to an organization’s mission, so that the needs of both beneficiaries and stakeholders remain at the forefront.

-Applications for LDP are available each fall.
+Applications for LDP are now available for the 2023 cohort.
 If you are interested in becoming an LDP participant, click below to learn more details about our year-long program.

 Learn more about the impact LDP is having on our teens and hear firsthand how their CCC experiences are preparing them for life after high school.